top of page

 Program Design

-The fellowship training model is built around a collaborative approach that values co-design with diverse stakeholders and prepares participants to develop and execute transdisciplinary projects.
-The training thus introduces tools that enable groups to self-organize and transform systems in a networked way, rather than simply improving personal skills or preparing faculty to become higher education administrators.
+The fellowship training model was built around a collaborative approach that values co-design with diverse stakeholders and prepares participants to develop and execute transdisciplinary projects.
+The training thus introduced tools that enabled groups to self-organize and transform systems in a networked way, rather than simply improving personal skills or preparing faculty to become higher education administrators.

-Over the years, the Leopold Leadership Program has developed and refined a thoughtful process for drawing out a new kind of leader.
-The Earth Leadership Program continues this process.
+Over the years, the Leopold Leadership Program developed and refined a thoughtful process for drawing out a new kind of leader.
+The Earth Leadership Program continued this process.

 1